ngerakines/countdown-metrics-rs/README.md

 * `INTERVAL`: The number of seconds between publishing metrics.
 Defaults to `10`.
 * `STATSD_HOST`: The host to publish metrics to.
 Defaults to `127.0.0.1:8125`.
 * `METRIC_PREFIX`: The prefix to use for metrics.
 Blank by default.
+* `METRIC_TAGS`: A comma separated list of tags to add to all metrics.
+Blank by default.
 * `COUNTDOWN_KEY`: The name of the countdown metric.
 Defaults to `countdown`.
 * `COUNTDOWN_ID`: The name of the countdown metric tag.
 Defaults to `name`.
 * `HEARTBEAT_METRIC`: The name of the heartbeat metric.
 Defaults to `heartbeat`.